babybuddy/babybuddy-alexa-skill/README.md

 ## Dependencies

+### Yarn

+This project uses [yarn](https://yarnpkg.com/getting-started/install) for dependency management.

+### AWS CLI

+In order to make certain updates to AWS, certain scripts leverage the aws cli to make these changes.
+Please follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

+### ASK CLI

 This project depends on the [ask-cli](https://github.com/alexa/ask-cli) for deployment to AWS.
-Please follow the instructions [here](https://github.com/alexa/ask-cli).
+Please follow the instructions [here](https://github.com/alexa/ask-cli) to install.

-Also, [install yarn](https://yarnpkg.com/getting-started/install) for dependency management.

 Note:  The ask-cli cannot be installed using yarn and has to be installed using npm.